hugoalh/send-discord-webhook-ghaction/CONTRIBUTING.md

 All of the codes in this project and repository are follow the [hxhS (hugoalh & hugoalh Studio) Coding Guide](https://github.com/hugoalh/hugoalh/blob/main/coding-guide/main.md).

-## Deploys, Releases, Tags & Versions
+## Deploys & Versions

-These are always the works of:

-- the maintainers who in this project and repository, and
-- the owner.

-Which are follow the [hxhS (hugoalh & hugoalh Studio) Versioning Guide](https://github.com/hugoalh/hugoalh/blob/main/versioning-guide/main.md).
+These are always the works of the maintainers and/or owners, which are follow the [hxhS (hugoalh & hugoalh Studio) Versioning Guide](https://github.com/hugoalh/hugoalh/blob/main/versioning-guide/main.md).

 ## Discussions